Automorphisms of Sedenions: Summary

 \section{Summary}

 Calibrations in Clifford algebra provide a new way to analyse the structure of Cayley-Dickson algebras and this paper developed maps in order to understand this relationship.
+Such maps allowed the non-associative rings of sedenions to be inverse mapped to discover a new calibration in Clifford algebra.
+It is conjectured that such calibrations exist for all Cayley-Dickson algebras.
+The subset of Clifford algebras that map to Cayley-Dickson algebras were found to be related to ideals and the calibrations provide a classification of these ideals.

-The terms of the co-associative calibrations were called enabling algebras, because they provide a construction of the automorphisms of Cayley-Dickson algebras.
-They uncovered the mechanism for the action of automorphisms, which is much more complicated in sedenions than in octonions, with enabling algebras $\Sps7$ and $\Sps{15}$ as subalgebras of $\Cl7$ and $\Cl{15}$, consisting of seven commuting 4-forms and 15 commuting 8-forms, respectively, along with scalars.
-Quaternions isomorphic to $\Sps3$ and the map \eqr{map3} in $\Cl3$ generates quaternions so they are self automorphisms in the algebra $\Cl3$.
-The even sharp algebras may be considered as duals of Cayley-Dickson algebras since they have the same 3-cycle structure of quaternions but are commuting and have squares that are all unitary.
+The mechanism for deriving automorphisms of octonions from the calibration was extended to sedenions using the Sharp algebras and found to be more complicated than that for octonions and quaternions.
+The Sharp algebras may be considered as duals of Cayley-Dickson algebras since they have the same 3-cycle structure of quaternions but are commuting and have positive squares, for $N>2$.
+The original analysis of Schafer and Brown on sedenion automorphisms was re-analysed using Clifford algebra calibrations, which provided a clarification of these automorphisms.

+A sequence of subalgebras of Clifford algebra was uncovered, called Harp algebras, that generated the finite geometry series $\PG{N}2$.
+Since this series is generated by projections of hyper-cubes and was discovered by Fano in 1892~\cite{Fano}, and is now found to be generated by projections of certain simplices, it is suggested that the series should be known as Fano hyper-volumes.
+A visual representation of sedenions as the Fano volume in 3-D provides a geometric understanding of the interaction of the various non-associative rings.
+This geometric approach simplified some of the proofs and it is conjectured that Fano hyper-volumes exist for all higher order Cayley-Dickson algebras.

 Cawagas discovered the algebra $\PB4$~\cite{Cawagas1} and found seven copies in sedenions along with eight octonions~\cite{Cawagas2}.
-This is only one of three power-associative algebras that exist in Cayley-Dickson algebras with $\PB{12}$ and $\PB{14}$ embedded in doublings of sedenions. \tar{pbk} summarised how these algebras are part of a structure of six power-associative, octonion-like algebras and explained the naming convention.
-Using a graded notation allows the 15 octonion-like sub-algebras of sedenions to be uniquely identified, up to representation and makes obvious the XOR product structure.
-These 15 subalgebras were inverse mapped to find a new 8-form calibration and $\Sps{15}$ in $\Cl{15}$ and it is conjectured that this series in infinite.
-The original analysis of Brown was partially applied to uncover automorphisms related to $\GT$ and analysis of the calibration limited this construction to just one embedding of $\GT$ in $\SB$, which agrees with Schafer's analysis.
-The automorphisms of $\Sps{15}$ reflected the same issues found for $\SB$.
+Using a graded notation allowed the 15 non-associative rings of sedenions to be uniquely identified and makes obvious the XOR product structure.
+These 15 subalgebras were inverse mapped to Fano planes in $\Cl{15}$ to find a new 7-form calibration and it is conjectured that such non-associative calibrations will exist for $\PG{N}2$, providing algebras for analysis in finite geometry.